ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A slight chance of rain showers between 7am and 1pm, then a chance of showers and thunderstorms between 1pm and 4pm, then
-         a chance of showers and thunderstorms.
-Partly sunny, with a high near 78.
-South wind 6 to 13 mph, with gusts as high as 18 mph.
-Chance of precipitation is 50%.<br></div>
+         <h3>Thursday</h3>A chance of showers and thunderstorms after 1pm.
+Partly sunny, with a high near 81.
+South southeast wind 5 to 9 mph.
+Chance
+         of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely between 7pm and 1am, then a chance
+         <h3>Thursday Night</h3>Showers and thunderstorms likely before 10pm, then showers and thunderstorms likely.
+Mostly cloudy, with a low around 63.
-         of showers and thunderstorms.
-Mostly cloudy, with a low around 61.
-South southwest wind 8 to 12 mph, with gusts as high as
-         18 mph.
+         South wind around 10 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms between 7am and 1pm, then a chance
-         of showers and thunderstorms.
-Mostly sunny, with a high near 80.
-South southwest wind 7 to 10 mph.<br></div>
+         <h3>Friday</h3>Showers and thunderstorms.
+Partly sunny, with a high near 77.
+South wind around 13 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A chance of showers and thunderstorms before 1am.
-Partly cloudy, with a low around 60.
-South southwest wind around 10 mph.<br></div>
+         <h3>Friday Night</h3>Showers and thunderstorms before 7pm, then a chance of showers and thunderstorms between 7pm and 1am.
+Partly cloudy, with
+         a low around 59.
+West wind around 12 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>A slight chance of rain showers between 7am and 1pm, then a chance of showers and thunderstorms.
-Mostly sunny, with a high
-         near 83.
-Southwest wind 8 to 12 mph.<br></div>
+         <h3>Saturday</h3>A slight chance of showers and thunderstorms after 1pm.
+Mostly sunny, with a high near 83.
+West wind 8 to 12 mph, with gusts
+         as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>A chance of showers and thunderstorms.
-Partly cloudy, with a low around 64.
-South southwest wind around 9 mph.<br></div>
+         <h3>Saturday Night</h3>A slight chance of showers and thunderstorms before 1am.
+Mostly clear, with a low around 63.
+West wind 7 to 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of showers and thunderstorms before 7am, then a chance of showers and thunderstorms.
-Mostly sunny, with a high near
-         85. South southwest wind 8 to 12 mph.<br></div>
+         <h3>Sunday</h3>A slight chance of showers and thunderstorms after 1pm.
+Sunny, with a high near 86.
+West southwest wind 7 to 13 mph, with
+         gusts as high as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A chance of showers and thunderstorms before 1am.
-Partly cloudy, with a low around 64.
-South southwest wind 7 to 10 mph.<br></div>
+         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms before 1am.
+Partly cloudy, with a low around 63.
+West wind around 10 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>A slight chance of showers and thunderstorms after 1pm.
-Mostly sunny, with a high near 83.
-West southwest wind 7 to 14 mph,
+Sunny, with a high near 85.
+Southwest wind 9 to 14 mph, with gusts
-         with gusts as high as 20 mph.<br></div>
+         as high as 20 mph.<br></div>
    </p>
 </div>